jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-6-block-list-components.md

 const { date, title, components, properties } = Astro.props;
 ```

-In the markup, replace where we are currently rendering the Rich Texr=t property with the following:
+In the markup, replace where we are currently rendering the Rich Text property with the following:

 ```
 {components && <BlockList blocks={components} />}